-- A view into how some indigenous cultures are viewing and dealing with the climate crisis and the solutions they offer
+- A view into how some indigenous cultures view the climate crisis and the solutions they offer

-- Somatic practices for alleviating the impact of ecological stress on our bodies and biological systems
+- Somatic practices for alleviating the impact of ongoing stress

 Climate Hope allowed for internal transformation from a somatic level.
-It incorporated social/psychological/somatic and spiritual aspects of change to promote REAL work toward “hope” in relation to resilience and reconciliation in our Climate Era and transition. – Faith Cohen, 2019
+It incorporated social/psychological/somatic and spiritual aspects of change to promote REAL work toward “hope” in relation to resilience and reconciliation in our Climate Era – Dr. Faith Cohen, 2019

 Terms & Conditions

 You may find our terms & conditions here.